 In Alsea, however, the average commute to work is quite long.
 On average, people spend 39.89 minutes each day getting to work, which is significantly higher than the national average.

-Alsea is a small town, and as such doesn't have a public transit system that people use to get to and from their jobs every day.
+As is often the case in a small town, Alsea doesn't have a public transportation system that people use for their commute.

 The per capita income in Alsea in 2022 was $20,809, which is low income relative to Oregon and the nation.
 This equates to an annual income of $83,236 for a family of four.
 However, Alsea contains both very wealthy and poor people as well.